The language of logic. Natural and artificial languages. For or against artificial languages

 An outdated dictionary is the translator’s enemy!

-1) Another advantage of using explanatory dictionaries is their great informativeness, reliability of information and the availability of information of an encyclopedic nature.
+1) Another advantage of using explanatory dictionaries is their great information content, reliability of information and the availability of encyclopedic information.

-2) Advantage encyclopedic dictionaries- they are highly informative, more quotes and illustrations.
+2) Advantage encyclopedic dictionaries– their great information content, larger number quotes and illustrations.

-Modern encyclopedic dictionaries are published quickly and in an ever greater thematic variety, which is exactly what a modern translator needs.
+Modern encyclopedic dictionaries are published quickly and in an ever-increasing thematic variety, which is exactly what a modern translator needs.

-The main purpose of encyclopedic dictionaries is to give a comprehensive reference about a word, concept, phenomenon.
+The main goal of encyclopedic dictionaries is to provide comprehensive information about a word, concept, or phenomenon.

 3) Variety of dictionaries.